-When you’re about to watch a movie that you wanted to see for a long time, you might rub your hands together as soon as the movie starts.
-Or, to give you a simple example, when you are about to eat your favourite meal you might do this gesture as you hum “mmm…”
+When you’re about to watch a movie you’ve been wanting to see for a while, you might rub your hands together as soon as the movie starts.
+Or, to give you a simple example, when you are about to eat your favourite meal you might do this gesture as you go “mmmm…”

 The speed at which a person rubs their palms together can convey different meanings.
-While rubbing the palms quickly can express positive expectation, rubbing them slowly could indicate doubt.
+While rubbing the palms quickly can show a positive expectation for oneself, rubbing them slowly can have two meanings:

-Suppose you are negotiating a deal with a businessman.
-You tell him exactly what you want out of the deal and lay down your conditions clearly.
+Suppose you’re negotiating a deal with a businessman.
+You tell him exactly what you want out of the deal and lay down your conditions.
 The businessman examines your terms and tells you, “I can give you what you want” as he rubs his palms together rapidly.

-At this point, you can be sure that the deal he is about to offer you is going to be great for him too otherwise he wouldn’t rub his hands that way.
-Now after he presents the deal, let’s say you tell him, “Oh!
-I forgot to mention one other condition…” and you mention the condition that is not-so-favourable to the businessman.
+At this point, you can be sure that the deal he is about to offer you is great for him or he wouldn’t have rubbed his hands that way.

 Once people have said “no”, it’s hard to convince them and make them change their statement.
-You might even consider withdrawing the latest condition that you made if you have to, just to save the deal.
+You might even consider withdrawing your latest condition just to save the deal.

-So, in this case, you will able to detect rejection before it happens so that you can modify your approach before the other party makes any ‘concrete’ decision.
+So just by observing how they rub their hands, you might be able to detect rejection before it happens.
+This can allow you to change your approach before the other party makes any concrete decision.